graviton57/TheNounProject/README.md

 ## Contributing

-Contributions are welcome to the project.
-Make pull request and you are IN!
+Contributions are welcome to the project!
+Read [contributing](https://github.com/graviton57/TheNounProject/blob/master/CONTRIBUTING.md)  make pull request and you are IN!

 ### Reporting Bugs & Bug Fixes